particle-iot/docs/src/content/firmware/best-practices/firmware-introduction.md

 ## Getting started

-- If you are using the [Tracker One](/getting-started/hardware/tracking-system/) you may be able to use your device with no programming at all, as many features can be managed from the console.
+- If you are using the [Tracker One or Monitor One](/getting-started/hardware/tracking-system/) you may be able to use your device with no programming at all, as many features can be managed from the console.

 - Install [Particle Workbench](/getting-started/developer-tools/workbench/).
 This is the preferred development environment for Particle device programming.